RiggsJaM/webarcade/README.md

 &nbsp;
 ## Language
 This project is written and tested in Dart using the Flutter framework.
+The project makes use of several packages, such as build_runner, cupertino_icons, http, and Mockito, see the src/pubspec.yaml file for more info.

 &nbsp;
 ## Authors